eclipsednoir/HMAC-SHA512-Password-Generator/docs/entropy-truncation.md

 - **Selection Process:**
   - Among the remaining segments, select those with the highest entropy scores until the total number of segments equals L / 4.
+  - If multiple segments have identical entropy scores, ties are resolved by favoring the segment that appears earlier in the Base64 sequence, ensuring deterministic selection.

 **Example:**
 For a target length of 24 characters, 6 segments are required: